enseitankado/proxy-profiler/README.md

  **-n \<num>**
  Thread count.
 Default: 250. proxyprof can perform multiple simultaneous scans with low resource requirements.
 This saves a lot of time, especially when tens of thousands of proxies need to be scanned.

+> **Hint 1:** The firewall on your line may be configured against opening
+> a large number of TCP connections in a short time.
+Especially when scanning
+> SOCKS4/SOCKS5 servers, it opens a lot of sockets in a short time.
+> If you get a meaningless amount of failed scan results, try again
+> by reducing the number of threads.
+For example, set the number of threads
+> between 1-5.
+The default value is 250.

+> **Hint 2:** If you get PHP memory allocate error, reduce the number of threads or
+> increase the memory limit that can be used with the -d parameter
+> of the php interpreter.
+> For example php -d memory_limit=500MB script_to_run.php

  **-c \<secs>**
  Connection timeout.
 Default: 5 secs.
 During the handshake process with a proxy, it waits for a certain maximum amount of time to respond to the connection request.
 Otherwise, the connection will remain open for a long time, causing excessive resource consumption and reduced browsing speed.
 If the time defined by this parameter is exceeded, it is judged that the proxy is not responding.
 A good proxy should respond instantly and quickly.